pseud-acc/SatTrack/README.md

 - Tabular export (to csv) of satellite details and position
 - TODO:
   - Automate pipeline with airflow
-  - Auto-update of satellite position in 2d and 3d
   - Slider to manually select time to compute satellite position